- What is NAT and what is its purpose?

-This is the strictest and the most secure NAT type.
+NAT type 3 is the strictest and the most secure NAT type.
 It restricts the data entering the network and is also the safest of the three.
 Strict NAT protects you from various attacks and is enabled by default in most routers.

 Its downside is that it slows down your internet, and you may experience more lag while gaming.
 This type can only connect to networks with open NAT, so you may experience connectivity problems more often.

 Where can I find my NAT type on a PC?

 If you want to find your NAT type on a PC, you have to log in to your router’s settings.
 Your router (also called a default gateway) has an IP address, which you need to type into your browser.
 It might look something like this: 192.168.0.1.
 After typing your login credentials, you will be able to access your router’s settings and find your NAT type on a computer.

 How to change your NAT type on a PC